Cranbourne East - South

 Table Chart PROFILE FAQ

-Cranbourne East - South is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region
+Cranbourne East - South is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

 Frequently Asked Questions - Housing